hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

   * To style elments we add a class by adding a code snippet like `className={styles.card}` to the element.

-> Sidenote: I'd like to give credit to everyone who contributed to `create-next-app` as the starter code that your using was based on their project.
-Thank you for their tireless efforts.
+> Sidenote: I'd like to give credit to everyone who contributed to `create-next-app` as the starter code that you're using was based on their project.
+Thank you for your tireless efforts.

 ### Fetching that data